Punjab to ask Centre for ending taxes on surgical equipment

 However, it was pointed out that China stopped the export of protective masks since the outbreak of coronavirus and rather became the net importer of these products that increased their prices.
 According to the last import rate quoted from China in December, the price of N-95 mask was increased to Rs 170-190 per piece which was previously sold for Rs 100 in Pakistan.
 Since the import from China is almost dried out, demand for N-95 masks increased.
 On Friday, the wholesale rate was Rs 590 per mask in the domestic market.
 However, due to the fear of FIA and DRAP raids, the stockists are resorting to black marketing only.

 According to the importers of surgical equipment, six months ago, almost 0.5 to 0.6 million protective and health grade masks were being imported monthly.
 All these imports were mainly being done from China.
 The imports were affected after outbreak of coronavirus in China.
 The import price of simple protective mask was almost Rs 50 to 54 that was sold for Rs 80 to 100 in the market by the importers.
 The retail price varied from Rs 2 to Rs 5 per piece.
-However, now it is unavailable in the market.
+However, now it is unavailable in the market or if available, it is being sold for Rs 40.

-LAHORE: The Punjab government will ask the federal government for the removal of duties and taxes on import and sale of surgical equipment related to protective masks, gloves, gowns and other equipment against the backdrop of coronavirus.

-This assurance was given by Punjab Minister for Industries and Trade Aslam Iqbal to the importers of the masks and other stakeholders in a meeting held here on Friday to review the situation of availability of protective
+The Drug Regulatory Authority and the Federal Investigation Agency started raiding the stockists of protective masks who hoarded the product to manipulate the market.

 The meeting was attended by Secretary Health Capt (retd) Muhammad Usman, Additional Secretary Industries Ashar Zaidi, officers of Health and Industries Departments and importers of surgical equipment.